gerbilbyte/DeMoN/README.md

   * rfy, sfy: Send and receive files via Y-Modem (currently a Work In Progress).
   * ...plus many, many more!

-An up-to-date list of current tools and commands will be coming soon.
+See the [manual](https://github.com/dmcoles/ActionReplay5/blob/main/Action%20Replay%205%20Manual.pdf) for a full list of commands available.

 ## Compatibility

 DeMoN cart is only compatible with A500 and A500+ computers.

 It has been tested on the following kickstarts: